mmorri10/DL-CMB_Labeler-Lupolab/README.md

 1. Run Lupo-Lab/CMB_Labeler with 'semion' (user-guided GUI for FP reduction) or 'semioff'.
 2. Run subjectlist.m to create datadir.mat file (this stores the paths of all the subjects you want to run)
-3. Run create_mat_file.m to generate the .mat data for deep network python script
+3. Run create_mat_file.m to generate the .mat data for deep network python script (see sample.mat for an example of correct output)
 4. Run predict.py MAT_FILE_PATH (in virtualenv/conda):

 python predict.py MAT_FILE_PATH

 The result will be added to the original .mat file.
+See requirements.txt to set up the correct environment.

 For support please contact: melanie.morrison@ucsf.edu